skip to content

 Weapons

-It is an offence for a person to carry an offensive weapon or have possession of a dangerous article without a lawful excuse [see Summary Offences Act 1953 (SA) s 21C].
-For more information about weapons offences, see CRIMINAL AND TRAFFIC OFFENCES, Weapons.
+It is an offence to carry an offensive weapon or possess a dangerous article without a lawful excuse [Summary Offences Act 1953 (SA) s 21C].
+For more information about weapons offences, see Common offences - weapons.

 Knives